flight-recorder/spring-demo/README.md

    stores event, is exposed in system property.
 A stream is opened against the directory and if a HttpRequest event is detected that takes more than 500 ms, a second stream is started from 1 second before the request to 1 second after.
-   The stream will detected if there is lock contention, gc pauses or if a hot method was executed at the same time.
+   The stream will detect if there is lock contention, gc pauses or if a hot method was executed at the same time.